What to do before you cancel John Lewis broadband

-John Lewis requires 14 days notification if you’re moving providers, or 10 days for any other reason.
-When you switch providers John Lewis will accept the other providers order notification as notice.
+John Lewis requires 14 days notification if you’re moving providers, or ten days for any other reason.
+When you switch to another Openreach provider, John Lewis will accept the new provider's move order as notice.

 If you’re still in contract the router must be returned at your own cost.
 If you do not return it within 14 days of cancelling you’ll have to pay £40 for an ADSL router or £80 for a fibre router.

 You can transfer your number to a new provider; make sure your new network is made aware of this when you sign up.

 Can I cancel for free if my NOW broadband is too slow?